raspberrypilearning/flatgame/en/step_10.md

 --- /task ---

 --- task ---
-### Add more artwork sprite
+### Add more artwork sprites
 Flatgames are great when they are full of art!

-- [ ] Duplicate the artwork 1 sprite and name it artwork 2
+- [ ] Duplicate the artwork 1 sprite and name it "artwork 2"

 - [ ] Upload a new costume and edit it in the same way as the artwork you made earlier